 Gradually add more litter and then remove the carpet or tiles.

-Often the problem is basic cleanliness and if you put extra effort into ensuring that the litter box is in top notch shape you may save a lot of time and frustration.
+The problem can be basic cleanliness in the litter box and if you put extra effort into ensuring that the litter box is in top notch shape you may save a lot of time and frustration.
 There is detailed information here about keeping litter box clean.